newrelic/docs-website/src/data-dictionary/events/NrAuditEvent/timestamp.md

   - WorkloadStatus
 ---

-Date and time the event occurred or was evaluated.
-Used to specify a day or range of dates.
+Time that the event occurred or was evaluated over.
+Specifies a time or range of time.
 Examples:

 *   MM-DD-YYYY HH:MM:SS
 *   SINCE 2018-05-28 11:18:45